 Other Related Work.
-Payment Channels and Payment Channel Networks [3], [4] have been proposed as solutions to address the problem of high frequency payments in Bitcoin.
+Payment Channels and Payment Channel Networks [3], [4] have been proposed as solutions to address the problem of high-frequency payments in Bitcoin.
 Typical proposals use a special Hash Time-Lock Contract (HTLC) that lets a user get paid if he produces a pre-image of a certain hash value before a specific time, referred to as the time-lock of the payment.
-Malavolta et al. [5] propose a PCN protocol that does not rely on HTLC and offers better on-chain privacy using a new tool called Anonymous Multi Hop Locks (AMHL).
-Bolt [11] is a payment channel protocol specially tailored for Zcash [10] which uses zk-SNARKs [31]-[33], and is not compatible with the transaction scheme of Monero, which is the focus of this work.
-Specifically, BOLT relies on a relative timelock script offered by the blockchain layer (during channel closure) that is not offered by Monero.
+Malavolta et al. [5] propose a PCN protocol that does not rely on HTLC and offers better on-chain privacy using a new tool called Anonymous Multi-Hop Locks (AMHL).
+Bolt [11] is a payment channel protocol specially tailored for Zcash [10] which uses zk-SNARKs [32]-[34], and is not compatible with the transaction scheme of Monero, which is the focus of this work.
+Specifically, BOLT relies on a relative time-lock script offered by the blockchain layer (during channel closure) that is not offered by Monero.
 As a result, it is unclear how to adapt BOLT to Monero.
-A generalisation of a payment channel with complex conditional payments is a state channel [34]-[36] that requires highly expressive scripting functionalities from the underlying blockchain.
+A generalisation of a payment channel with complex conditional payments is a state channel [35]-[37] that requires highly expressive scripting functionalities from the underlying blockchain.
 Since Monero does not offer such expressive scripting functionalities and since our focus is only on fast micro-payments, we focus only on payment channels.
+Recently Gugger [38] proposed a mechanism for atomic swaps between Bitcoin and Monero.
+However their swap protocol is only semi-scriptless because they require a hash function verification from the bitcoin script.
+On the other hand, all PAYMO requires signature verification from the Bitcoin and Monero and, therefore, improves both the coins' fungibility in their respective chains.